-As we’re getting into the Halloween spirit here at H.A Sun, we want to talk about a spooky, scary bubbling noise you might hear in your home, caused by your water heater!
+As we’re getting into the Halloween spirit here at Sun, we want to talk about a spooky, scary bubbling noise you might hear in your home, caused by your water heater!
 We’ll walk you through the exact steps of how to drain your water heater to get rid of the “bubble, bubble, toil and trouble”!

 Yes, if you hear a bubbling noise, it isn’t a witch’s brew in a cauldron!